Web design, photography, graphic design

 - As a graphic designer I worked hand-to-hand with the CEO to develop a whole new branding.
 Later on, we applied that new style (color palette, logo, fonts…) everywhere on their products and web.

-- And as a web designer that was my main job: carrying out a complete redesign of the website (built on Shopify) and also introducing many UX improvements and responsive web design solutions.
+- And as a web designer, which was my main job: carrying out a complete redesign of the website (built on Shopify) and also introducing many UX improvements and responsive web design solutions.

-This is how the web looked after the redesign.
-Nowadays the home page has changed a little bit:
+This is how the web looked like after the redesign.
+Nowadays the company has evolved and so has the website:

 The logo is a combination of the following elements/concepts: